Intuitive ADHD-style cooking

 • A few like to make it up as they go along

-Recipes make perfect sense, but just not for me and my ADHD…
+Recipes are not for me and my ADHD

 Recipes limit my creativity, I want to cook something original.
 Recipes insist that I follow and remember instructions, which I won’t.
 I have always had problems with authority and a recipe is an authority.
 Complying with someone else’s process is innately hard, whether completing a tax return or following a list of cooking instructions.